squall-io/types/README.md

 # Why?

-TypeScript philosophy is not to add more utility type: it divides the community.
+TypeScript team's philosophy is not to add more utility type: it divides the community.

 > We have decided to not add any additional utility types unless they are needed for declaration emit.
 > Every time we add a new utility type, there are ~four different forms to choose from, people split